Our video and Blog post below talks about How to Avoid a Criminal Conviction for Drug Possession or Supply.

 This is unfair and contrary to what the courts have said.

 Pointing this out to Magistrates can ‘get clients over the line’; ie help persuade the Court not to record a criminal conviction.

-Finally, Magistrates should be told that the client knows that any offending during a ‘section 10 bond period’ (eg over the next 12 months) will result in him/her being brought back to court and resentenced for the present offence, and would be an ‘aggravating’ feature of that future offence.
+Finally, Magistrates should be told that the client knows that any offending during a ‘section 10 bond (now conditional release order without conviction) period’ (eg over the next 12 months) will result in him/her being brought back to court and resentenced for the present offence, and would be an ‘aggravating’ feature of that future offence.

-In summary, to maximise the chances of getting a section 10 for a drug case, criminal lawyers should:
+In summary, to maximise the chances of getting a non conviction order for a drug case, criminal lawyers should:

 (a) undertake the required work, including letters to police negotiating the charges and/or ‘facts’,

 (b) prepare thoroughly, including obtaining detailed information and guiding the client, and

 (c) have the knowledge and experience to make effective and persuasive ‘in court’ submissions to the Magistrate.